Kong/docs.konghq.com/app/_hub/kong-inc/grpc-web/_index.md

-A service that presents a gRPC API can be used by clients written in many languages, but the network specifications are oriented primarily to connections within a datacenter. [gRPC-Web] lets you expose the gRPC API to the Internet so that it can be consumed by browser-based JavaScript applications.
+A service that presents a gRPC API can be used by clients written in many languages, but the network specifications are oriented primarily to connections within a data center. [gRPC-Web] lets you expose the gRPC API to the Internet so that it can be consumed by browser-based JavaScript applications.

 This plugin translates requests and responses between [gRPC-Web] and